Chapter 74 – War Comes to Hogwarts

 Nigel looked up as they approached, and for a moment Hermione was surprised to be looking in a pair of glittering eyes—it was almost as if she was seeing the seventh year for the first time.
 The moment passed quickly, however, and Nigel shifted painfully on his seat and rubbed one knee.

 "Blaise and I checked the boys' dorms while Daphne and Tracey checked the girls' dorms," he said shortly.
 "We got up to the fifth year dorms and we were ambushed by Malfoy and his cronies—Parkinson, Nott, and Bulstrode were there, along with some of the other years."

 "Were Crabbe or Goyle there?"
 Hermione pressed.

 Nigel's answering shake of his head was a little curt.
-"No. But I suspect that the Dark Lord knows that they're pretty useless.
+"No. I'm guessing the Dark Lord knows they're pretty useless.
 I doubt he'd send them into the school with someone like Malfoy."

 "Someone like Malfoy?"
 Fleur asked, confused.